-- 1. Remove bushing from load beam/sleeve (Fig 8).
-NOTE: Apply heat to outside of sleeve with oxyacetylene torch to destroy any remaining bonding element to make removal easier. - 2.
-Use wire brush to remove remaining bonding residue, rubber, dirt, rust, etc, from the sleeve bore. - 3.
-Wash bore of the bushing sleeve with paint thinner.
-Wash surface of the replacement bushing with paint thinner. - CAUTION Epoxy adhesive and paint thinner are flammable materials that are irritating to the eyes, respiratory system and skin.
-Thoroughly read all label instructions before use. - 4.
-Remove cap from Epoxy 50ml tube kit.
+- Remove bushing from load beam/sleeve (Fig 8).
+NOTE: Apply heat to the outside of the sleeve with oxyacetylene torch to destroy any remaining bonding element and make removal easier. - 2.
+Use a wire brush to remove any remaining bonding residue rubber, dirt, rust, etc. from sleeve bore. - 3.
+Thoroughly wash the inner bore of bushing sleeve with paint thinner.
+Thoroughly wash the surface of the replacement bushing with paint thinner.

+ACAUTION Epoxy adhesive and paint thinner are flammable materials that irritate the eyes, respiratory system and skin.
+Read all label instructions before use. - 4.
+Remove cap from Epoxy Adhesive 50ml tube.
 Squeeze out entire contents.
-Thoroughly mix the two parts of the adhesive . - NOTE: Adhesive must be used within 20 minutes. - 5.
-Spread mixed adhesive on entire surface of the bushing.
-Apply adhesive to the inside of the sleeve bore. - 6.
+Thoroughly mix adhesive NOTE: Mixed adhesive must be used within 20 minutes. - 5.
+Spread mixed adhesive on entire surface of bushing.
+Apply adhesive to the inside of sleeve bore. - 6.
 Press replacement bushing into the bore of the sleeve until bushing is centered. - 7.
-Wipe the excess adhesive from the ends of installed bushing with paint thinner. - 8.
-Adhesive can be handled after four hours and will totally cure after 24 hours.

-ACAUTION Adhesive must be totally cured before returning vehicle to service.
+Wipe excess adhesive from the ends of installed bushing with paint thinner. - Adhesive can be handled after four hours and will totally cure after 24 hours.
+Adhesive must be totally cured before returning vehicle to service.

-Reassemble the suspension, if necessary.
-Torque to specifications (Page 10/Engineering Drawing).
+Reassemble the suspension.
+Torque to specifications (Chart/Engineering Drawing).